aarpon/qu/README.md

 ## Getting started

-Qu can be started from the plug-ins menu.
+Qu can be started from the `Plugins` menu.
 The Qu main menu can be opened right-clicking on the Qu main widget.

 From the `Demos` menu, choose `Segmentation dataset: 2|3 classes` or `Restoration dataset`.